-Some days back Sue shared this recipe with me on FB, I love oranges in baked goodies, I think they add freshness to them and hence this was a recipe I knew I had to try, luckily I also had some oranges lying at home… I loved the cake that came out, the sweetness was just right and it left this nice orange freshness in the mouth… The only complaint I had with the cake was my fault, I over baked it a little bit… would have loved to take it out of oven say 5 mins before.
+Some days back Sue shared this recipe with me on FaceBook.
+I love oranges in baked goodies.
+I think they add an amazing freshness to any recipe and hence, this was a recipe, I knew I had to try.
+Luckily, I also had some oranges lying at home.
+I loved the way this orange pound cake came out!
+The sweetness was just right and eating the cake left a lovely nice orange freshness in the mouth.
+The only complaint I had with the cake was my fault, I over baked it a little bit.
+I would have loved to take it out of oven say about 5 mins before.

-I did make some changes to the recipe though, one I replaced some of the maida with atta (I was tempted to replace more but I thought pound cakes are usually heavier and I didnt want to take the risk, next I make this I will put more atta than this time) and added more orange juice to compensate for that.
-A lot of people asking me how do I keep subsituting maida with whole wheat flour, yes I do because Ojas eats a lot of baked goodies and I dont like giving him lot of stuff with maida.
+I did make some changes to the recipe though.
+One, I replaced some of the maida with atta (I was tempted to replace more but I thought pound cakes are usually heavier and I didn’t want to take the risk.
+Next time, I make this I will put more atta than this time) and I added more orange juice to the recipe to compensate for that.
+A lot of people are asking me why do I keep substituting maida with whole wheat flour.
+Well, I do because Ojas eats a lot of baked goodies and I don’t like giving him lot of stuff with maida.

-Most of the baking in the house these days is done with atta (atleast half atta and half maida).
-The key thing to remember when one is substituting maida with whole wheat flour is that whole wheat flour absorbs more moisture than maida so one has to increase the quantity of mositure in the goodies… moisture in cakes typically comes from water, milk, juice, eggs… And the second thing that whole wheat cakes typically are a little heavier than maida cakes.. this can be usually be solved by increasing some of the raising agents like eggs or baking powder or adding a pinch of baking soda.
+Hence, most of the baking in the house these days is done with atta (at least half atta and half maida).
+The key thing to remember when one is substituting maida with whole wheat flour is that whole wheat flour absorbs more moisture than maida.
+So one has to increase the quantity of moisture in the goodies.
+Moisture in cakes typically comes from water, milk, juice, eggs so just increase the quantity of these ingredients.
+And the second thing is that whole wheat cakes, typically, are a little heavier than maida cakes.
+This can usually be solved by increasing some of the raising agents like eggs or baking powder or by adding a pinch of baking soda.
 But remember don’t overdo them.
 If you keep these two things in mind, baking with whole wheat flour is not as scary as it feels.